 What is regionally significant development?

-- private infrastructure and community facilities
+- private infrastructure and community projects

-- eco-tourist facilities.
+- eco-tourism facilities.

-- extractive industries, waste facilities and marinas that are designated development
+- extractive industries, waste facilities and marinas

 - coastal protection works where there is no certified coastal management program